MIL-STD-810H Test Plan Development

 • Identifying the test limits and durations

-• Developing a detail test procedures and associated forms
+• detailedDeveloping a detail test procedures and associated forms

 For your military equipment, we develop test requirements, environmental test plans and test reports, with a research and study with the followin order:

-We first develop test requirements, with identifying
+We first develop TEST REQUIREMENTS by identifying the following

 • equipment characteristics, functions, modes, and other specfics